xsleonard/pystmark/README.md

 The pep8 tests may fail if using pypy due to [this bug](https://bugs.pypy.org/issue1207), so that test is disabled if pypy is detected.

-## Web Framework Integration

-If you would like to integrate this with some web framework, write a separate module and I'll link to it from here.

 ## Copyright and License